Resilience Coaching for Adolescent Chronic Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on resilience coaching for chronic pain, so it's best to discuss your medications with the trial coordinators.

-Is resilience coaching safe for adolescents with chronic pain?
+What prior data suggests that resilience coaching is safe for adolescents with chronic pain?

 Who Is on the Research Team?